antonialoytorrens/TF101-linux-images/README.md

 <br/>

 **What does not work:**
 - Browsing (using modern web browser, segfault.
-Netsurf works)
+Netsurf works).
-*Note: Firefox will never work from version 53.
-See <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=1305815">this link</a>*.
 - Sound
 - Bluetooth
 - Some xbindkeys